stroeer/stroeer-videoplayer-plugin-endcard/README.md

 ### `revolverplayTime` - number

 The number of seconds for the revolverplay countdown.
 If you set `0` then revolverplay is deactivated.
+`Default: 5`

 ### `showEndcard` - boolean

-Must be set to true, else the fallback is shown.
+Must be set to false to show the fallback.
+`Default: true`

 ## 🌐 Real World Example